Chorder Module - LK Help

 The first row represents the scale: here the 12 notes of a chromatic scale are represented and known scales can be selected on the right side of the row.
 Customization is also possible by pressing to select or remove keys from the scale, as well as changing the octave of the respective key by pressing the + / - buttons above and below the key.

 The second row represents the chord intervals: use this row to select the intervals of notes that will define the chord.
 11 higher or lower note intervals in relation to the Tone key are available for the construction of the chord.
 Pressing the interval adds or removes the interval from the chord and pressing the - button below the interval button toggles the interval relations from higher to lower.
 On the right side of this row, predefined chords are available for easy select.

 The third row represents a preview of the preset: use this row to test your preset.

 To save a preset, tap the save button below and name it.

-Up - notes are played from lower to higher.
+- UP - notes are played from lowest to highest.

-When sync is off, arpeggiator rate units is milliseconds.
+When sync is off, the arpeggiator rate is shown in milliseconds.
 By turning sync on, the arpeggiator will sync to the section BPM and the rate will be available in 21 quantized steps, ranging from 2/1 to 1/128 including dotted and triplet values.